 Full-time MAT Program (10-month)

-The Willamette University Graduate School of Education offers an outstanding Master of Arts in Teaching program to prepare teachers not only for the classroom, but for educational leadership.
-Our field-based program develops reflective professionals who are content knowledgeable, student-centered, collaborative and culturally competent.
+The Willamette University Graduate School of Education offered an outstanding Master of Arts in Teaching program to prepare teachers not only for the classroom, but for educational leadership.
+Our field-based program developed reflective professionals who are content knowledgeable, student-centered, collaborative and culturally competent.

 - 10 months - The program is begins in mid-August and ends mid-June.